• Home |

 Why We Chose It

-The drawback to the higher velocity and energy is the increase in recoil, which makes follow-up shots much more difficult.
+The drawback to the higher velocity and energy is the increase in recoil, which makes follow-up shots more difficult.

-Check out our Fiocchi 12 Gauge ammo page for more affordable, high-quality ammo.
+Check out our Fiocchi 12 Gauge ammo page for more affordable high-quality ammo.

 Honorable Mentions